distributive/Sahasrara/docs/Roll.md

 There is support for stacking dice.
 This means that if you write `2d4d5d6`, it will be parsed and executed as `((2d4)d5)d6`.
 Operations can be applied to the dice in this stack.

+When the bot returns the result, it also shows the results of the die rolls of the outer most dice.
+If values are bolded, they are "criticals" (they are the maximum or minimum value of the die; as such, they only work on standard dice).
+If values are crossed out (strike through) the die has been rerolled from that value and the next value it had is to the right (see below for reroll syntax).
+If the value is underlined, the die was dropped at some stage (see below for drop/keep syntax).

 ### Manipulating Dice

 There are operators that can be performed on dice rolling, listed below.
 Wherever there is `X`, means an integer (or an expression within parentheses; if the integer is negative it is instead treated as 0).
 Wherever there is a `#`, means one of `<`,`=`,`>`.